 This course satisfies the exit requirements of the Department of English Language and Literature in oral communication, critical thinking, academic writing, and writing for different purposes.
-Pre-requisites: ENGL 203

 ENGL 260 ELT PEDAGOGY

 This course provides students with a theoretical foundation for the teaching of the English language.
 The course develops a basic understanding of the principles of teaching language skills as well as the teaching of literature.